gunalanv/functions-bq-load-job/README.md

         gcloud functions deploy loadFile --runtime nodejs10 --trigger-resource gs://BUCKET_NAME --trigger-event google.storage.object.finalize

-1. Create a BigQuery dataset and a table with the following schema:
+1. Create a BigQuery dataset.
+The table will be auto-created and records will be appended to this table.

-        user_id:STRING,amount:FLOAT

 1. Update the variables datasetId and tableId in index.js to reflect the dataset and table you created in the previous step.